ValveSoftware/Fossilize/README.md

 # Fossilize

-Fossilize is a simple library for serializing various persistent Vulkan objects which typically end up in hashmaps.
+Fossilize is a library and Vulkan layer for serializing various persistent Vulkan objects which typically end up in hashmaps.
 CreateInfo structs for these Vulkan objects can be recorded and replayed.

 - VkSampler (immutable samplers in set layouts)